 Also try my Vegan Pickle Soup.
 Same great taste made without dairy.

-Apart from all the above, my reason for why I love dill pickles is that they make an excellent soup - Pickle Soup that came to us straight from Poland.
+Apart from all the above, I love dill pickles because they make an excellent pickle soup that came to us straight from Poland.
+In addition to delicious Sauerkraut soup, these recipes are one of the best Polish soups you could ever make.

 Jump to: